 “Amongst other things,” he said, walking off.

-He felt bad for keeping their mission secret from his colleague, but he’d been under strict orders not to reveal anything to anyone.
-Yesterday he’d been ordered to the NSO laboratories, where senior officials stood around a table gawking at something dead and deformed.
+He felt bad for keeping their mission secret from his colleague, but he was under strict orders not to reveal anything to anyone.
+Yesterday he was ordered to the NSO laboratories in Kent, where senior officials and defence personnel leaned over a table gawking at something dead and deformed.
 It was human, but only remotely so.
-The brief said it was found by the side of a disused road in the Six Hills.
+The brief said it was found by the side of a disused road in the Six Hills, near the northern village of Quorn.
 Approaching the table, Morgan felt the gorge rise in his throat.
-He’d read sealed files about doomsday cults and secret societies, witness statements about sightings of ghosts, goblins, aliens and other nasties, but this was the first time he’d come face-to-face with something so obviously not of this world.
+He’d read sealed files about doomsday cults and secret societies, witness statements about alleged encounters with ghosts, goblins, aliens and other nasties (all carefully covered up and explained away so the general public could go on with their comfortable, blinkered lives) – but this was the first time he’d come face-to-face with something so obviously not of this world.

-Grieves walked alongside him.
+Grieves came up alongside him.
 “This isn’t about no terrorist training camps, is it Sam?”

 “Did I say it was?”

 “From the look on your face, I’m starting to think invaders from outer space.”